ManuNeuro/EmmanuelCalvet/_posts/2022-09-24-whitepaper-p2.md

 $$\LARGE F^{-1}(public\_key) \ne private\_key$$

 Unfortunately, invertibility in a neural network is not necessarily easy to obtain.
-This is because you can train a neural network to map $y=f(x)$, but you can also, in theory, train another neural net to get an approximation of the inverse $x=f'(x)$.
-However, remember that we gave ourselves the challenge of not using learning in the first part.
+This is because, if you can train a neural network to map $y=f(x)$, in theory, you can also train another neural net to approximate the inverse $x=f'(y)$.
+However, we will deal with this issue in the next article.

-This way, we will dive into a deeper understanding of the properties of ANN!
+Now, you probably remember that we gave ourselves the challenge of not using learning in the first part.
+This way, we will dive into a deeper understanding of the properties of the ANN!

 ***